gregorywmorris/retoolCRM/README.md

 These are the custom changes I created beyond the project:

 Add Sales Order section
-1. Charge ID changed from hardcode to input field with valid default chargeid
+1. Charge ID changed from hardcode to input field with valid default chargeid from Sales Order table
-2. Shipper field in Add Sales order changed to drop down as asscociated data has limited shipper selection
+2. Shipper field in Add Sales order changed to drop down to match the shipper data
 3. Frieght changed to currancy and updated associated query
 5. Form fields made manditory
 6. Employee ID field changed to selection and mapped to employee table, updated associated query